 Can’t I just send my novel to you so you can read it and refer me to your agent?

 No. First, there are legal and ethical constraints prohibiting me from reading unpublished work.
 The short version is, if a writer has something in their novel that I also have in a not-yet-published book, my publisher doesn’t want to get a letter from anyone stating, “Jeaniene stole my plot!”
 Neither do I. Yes, this is uncommon, but it’s happened in the past.
 Not to me, certainly, but enough that publishers discourage authors from reading unpublished manuscripts (or fanfiction) to avoid that potential “you stole my plot!” issue.
 And even if no legal fight occurs, I never want someone to feel like I ripped him/her off, if there’s a plot coincidence between their book and mine (and in the same genre, plot coincidences can be rampant).

 Furthermore, I have several deadlines right now that are keeping me quite busy.
 My time gets divided up between writing, family, blogging, reading novels for blurb purposes, and my own personal reading.
 This doesn’t leave much left.
-Furthermore, I have no idea what’s marketable, what’s cliche, what’s the hottest new trend and what’s so yesterday.
+Furthermore, I have no idea what’s marketable, what’s cliché, what’s the hottest new trend, and what’s so yesterday.
 An agent knows these things.
 A writer?
 Not so much.

 “It’s too hard to get an agent/publisher!
 I don’t have months or years to invest in revising and querying.
-I’ll just throw my stories up on the web and skip all that ridiculous work!”
+I’ll just throw my stories up on the internet and skip all that ridiculous work!”

 So, again, there’s nothing wrong with choosing to self-publish if you’re doing it for the RIGHT reasons, and you understand exactly the size of the task you’re taking on.
 Doing it because you think it’s the express lane to fame and riches?
-Well, chances are, you might be in for a rude awakening.
+Well, chances are, you will be in for a rude awakening.